ArjArav98/Randomatica/README.md

 ### Cryptography

-#### Cryptonite (C)
+#### Cryptonite (Golang and C)
-This is a library which lets users implement various symmetric and asymmetric cryptosystems to encode text.
-It also includes other functions which do other important tasks such as key generation (for both private-key and public-key cryptography).
-* Key Generation (Symmetric/Private-Key Cryptography)
-* Key Generation (Asymmetric/Public-Key Cryptography)
+Cryptonite is a package written in Golang (and a bit in C) which lets users to encrypt and decrypt text using symmetric and assymetric forms of encryption and decryption.
+The package also allows users to generate keys (both for symmetric and assymetric cryptography).

 ## Future Ideas
 * JSON Serialiser and Deserialiser from Scratch